bitwizeshift/not_null/README.md

 * `assume_not_null`, which does no checking to produce the `not_null` and has zero overhead, which is to be used for known non-null values

-With these, consumers are _required_ to consent to a check, or be explicitly state that their pointers are non-null, to reduce errors.
+With these, consumers are _required_ to consent to a check, or explicitly state that their pointers are non-null, to reduce errors.
 This leaves any remaining uses of `not_null` as nothing more than a 0-overhead wrapper; making any runtime checks a manully consented operation.
 For example: